hafizjavaid/Nuxt3-Vuetify3-Starter-Kit/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt 3 and Vuetify 3 Starter

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+Look at the [Vuetify 3 documentation](https://next.vuetifyjs.com/en/getting-started/installation/) to learn more.

+# Following things are included

+1. How to use material design icons in Nuxt 3 and Vuetify 3
+2. How to add / create theme switcher in Vuetify 3

 ## Setup